PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 09:59:57
+Last updated: 2024-04-11 10:00:30
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: My skin has gone from porcelain, to ivory, to steel.  -  Sansa Stark